kiranma72/abdm-docs/content/3-milestone2/request-health-records.md

 {{< swaggermin src="/abdm-docs/Yaml/ndhm-hip.yml" api="POST /v0.5/health-information/transfer$" >}}

 **Note:** You can send a base64 value of MD5 checksum of the original (pre-encrypted data) so the HIU can verify the integrity of the data once they decrypt it and derive an equivalent checksum and compare it with the value sent as a part of the encrypted data payload.
-- you can use any online tool like https://emn178.github.io/online-tools/md5_checksum.html to get checksum of the pre-encrypted data.
+- Try using the tool like https://emn178.github.io/online-tools/md5_checksum.html to get checksum of the pre-encrypted data when working with postman
 - convert the obtained checksum value to base64 once you get a checksum value from the previous step.

 **4. Data Transfer Notification**